olibartfast/object-detection-inference/README.md

 * glog (apt install libgoogle-glog-dev)
 * C++ compiler with C++17 support (i.e. GCC 8.0 and later)

-* One of the following Inference Backend, wrapped in [Inference Engines Library](https://github.com/olibartfast/inference-engines):
+* One of the following Inference Backend(OpenCV DNN Module, ONNX Runtime, LibTorch, TensorRT, OpenVino, Libtensorflow) wrapped in [Inference Engines Library](https://github.com/olibartfast/inference-engines):
-    * OpenCV DNN Module
-    * ONNX Runtime (1.15.1 gpu package)
-    * LibTorch (2.0.1-cu118)
-    * TensorRT (8.6.1.6)
-    * OpenVino (2023.2)
-    * Libtensorflow (2.13) (currently saved model only, not graph)

 ### Optional
 * GStreamer (1.20.3), wrapped in [VideoCapture Library](https://github.com/olibartfast/videocapture)
-* CUDA (if you want to use GPU, CUDA 12 is supported for LibTorch and TensorRT, I used CUDA 11.8 for onnx-rt)
+* CUDA (if you want to use GPU)

 ### Notes
- - If you need a specific inference backend, set DEFAULT_BACKEND in CMakeLists with the appropriate option (i.e. ONNX_RUNTIME, LIBTORCH, TENSORRT, LIBTENSORFLOW, OPENCV_DNN, OPENVINO) or set it using cmake from the command line.
+ - To set a specific inference backend, set DEFAULT_BACKEND in CMakeLists with the appropriate option (i.e. ONNX_RUNTIME, LIBTORCH, TENSORRT, LIBTENSORFLOW, OPENCV_DNN, OPENVINO) or set it using cmake from the command line.
 If no inference backend is specified, the OpenCV-DNN module will be used by default.
 - Models with dynamic axis are currently not supported(at least not all)
 - Windows build not supported.